-Principles of Safeguarding and Protecting Children, Young People and Adults At Risk
+Principles of Safeguarding and Protecting Children, Young People or Vulnerable Adults

 Everyone has the right to be safe and live without the fear of abuse, neglect or exploitation and this course aims to teach you how to recognise the signs of abuse and neglect and what actions you can take to stop this from happening and occurring again in the future.
 Abuse, neglect and exploitation can occur anywhere and by anyone, quite often being a person of trust.